aleshaleksey/fansys23/monsters-npcs/constructs.md

 |Resistant|||"Physical" damage, "Energy"[nat] damage|
 |Immune|||"Frightened", "charmed", "surprise", "diseased", "poisoned", "bleeding", "stunned" "incapacitated", "catatonic" and "dying"|

 Stone golems are more difficult to construct than clay golems, but they are also more potent.
 They have a use as guardian golems and war golems, since the effort of constructing them is offset by their increased utility.
-Its immunity to slashing and Pi weapons makes it especially useful against conventional armies.
+Its immunity to slashing and piercing weapons makes it especially useful against conventional armies.

 A stone golem has a near-human intelligence, but no will of its own and follows its master's instructions to the best of its ability.
 If given no instructions it continues the last task until it is complete.
 It will defend its master unless explicitly instructed not to.